Last Updated on March 15, 2023

-It’s well-known – Paris is always a good idea.
-Especially if you can spend a week exploring the city, the centerpiece of Europe and the embodiment of everything romantic, luxurious, and dreamy.
-You can spend the week getting lost in its pretty streets, photographing every beautiful sight that comes into frame, or being enveloped in its historical significance distinguished by countless monuments.
+We all know that Paris is always a good idea.
+Getting lost in its pretty streets, photographing every beautiful sight that comes into frame, or being enveloped in its historical significance distinguished by countless monuments are all part of a good Paris trip.
 No matter what sounds dreamiest to you, it’s all included in this ultimate one week in Paris itinerary (even though by the end of it, you’ll be wishing you could stay longer!)

 Putting together a one week in Paris itinerary is near impossible; there’s just so much to do in Paris.

 But of course, there are certain things you must see, as well as some hidden gems and pro tips sprinkled in between for those seeking the most special experiences in the city.

 Some of these links are affiliate links.
 This means if you make a purchase through that link, I receive a small commission at no extra cost to you.
 Read my full disclosure!

 Check current travel regulations in France related to COVID-19 at this website.

 Paris can be done as a day trip when traveling through Europe or as a city break on a free weekend but to truly enjoy the sights and culture without feeling extremely rushed, one week in Paris is the ideal length for a trip.